tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 [55] Rcpp_1.0.13          glue_1.7.0           xml2_1.3.6           rstudioapi_0.16.0    vroom_1.6.5          R6_2.5.1
 ```
 ## Folder descriptions
-In this paragraph we explain the contents of each folder in this repository, including R script processing.
-Note that processing of the data in sequential order, i.e. following the order of the folders, is necessary for replication of our results.
+In this paragraph, we explain the contents of each folder in this repository, including R script processing.
+Note that processing the data in sequential order, i.e., following the order of the folders, is necessary to replicate our results.

 ### Raw data
 Folder: `00_raw_data`, contains subfolders:
 - `actlumus`: 26 txt files representing the timeseries output of the ActLumus light logger
-- `wearlog`: 26 csv files representing the Wear log questionnaires as downloaded by REDCap
+- `wearlog`: 26 CSV files representing the Wear log questionnaires as downloaded by REDCap

 ### Data import
 Folder: `01_import`, contains scripts: